ryboe/CSS3/README.md

 ## Features

-* __Absurdly Complete__: I basically mined the entire set of draft specs and supported everything.
+* __Absurdly Complete__: I mined the entire set of draft specs and supported everything.
 Some of this stuff won't be implemented in browsers for *years*.
-With few exceptions, if it's in the spec, it's supported.
+  If it's in the spec, it's supported.
 * __Future Proof__: [PostCSS-cssnext](http://cssnext.io) is fully supported.
 If
   you use [cssnext](http://cssnext.io), you can use tomorrow's CSS today.
+  - nesting
+  - custom selectors
+  - custom properties
+  - custom media queries
+  - @apply
+  - ...and more
 * __Productive__: Offers a full set of completions for properties, descriptors,
   @-rules, functions, and selectors.
 The completions are highly specific to what you're writing.